cadupereira21/PongGame/REPORTS.md

     Today I implemented the AI for the singleplayer, but still need some improvement.
 I also want to put difficulty levels by changing the velocity and lerp of the AI
 (it is already implemented at the UI).
     I also implemented the settings menu, with graphics, fullscreen toggle and difficulty levels.

+# Day 6 - 02/08/2021

+  Today I implemented the difficulty system :) at first I didn't know how to implement it, thought that using events would work, but I could not make it happen, so I implemented in the simplest way I could.
+    I would like to start the audio system today (putting some music for the buttons and menus, and for the gameplay) but my head is full, i'm just gonna rest, university is starting next week, as well the game jam i'm going to participate :)